 Failure to follow application instructions may result in the incursion of a special condition at the time of award.

-In order to apply, an application must be submitted through FDLE's new electronic grant system (AmpliFund) by 11:59 PM EST on Monday, October 23, 2023.
+In order to apply, an application must be submitted through FDLE's electronic grant system (AmpliFund) by 11:59 PM EST on Friday, November 22, 2024.
 No extensions of this deadline will be permitted.